-Hyderabad, a 400 year old city is the state capital of the newly formed state of Telangana (and of the state of Andhra Pradesh before it split in 2014).
-It lies on the Deccan Plateau about 500 meters above sea level, over an area of approximately 650 sq.km on the banks of the Musi river.
+Hyderabad, a 400 year old city is the state capital of Telangana (and formerly of the state of Andhra Pradesh before it split in 2014).
+It lies on the Deccan Plateau about 500 meters above sea level, over an area of ~650 sq.km on the banks of the Musi river.
 Hyderabad, along with its twin city of Secunderabad, is the 5th largest city in India, with a population of more than 8 million.

-To assess Hyderabad’s air quality, we selected a 60km x60km domain.
+To assess Hyderabad’s air quality, we selected an airshed covering 60km x60km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.

 We processed the NCEP Reanalysis global meteorological fields from 2010 to 2018 through the 3D-WRF meteorological model.
 A summary of the data for one year, averaged for the city’s airshed is presented below by month.
 Download the processed data which includes information on year, month, day, hour, precipitation (mm/hour), mixing height (m), temperature (C), wind speed (m/sec), and wind direction (degrees) – key parameters which determine the intensity of dispersion of emissions.